eospy/TedDit/README.md

 # TedDit
-Reddit client for Windows using WPF Framework.
+Reddit client for Windows written with WPF Framework.

 Features: